Dr Mortara, Dr R Phaal, Dr C Kerr, Dr F Tietze, Prof T Minshall, Prof R Mitchell

 As specific objectives, by the end of the course students should be able to:

-- assess and utilise appropriate technology management methods in different contexts.
+- assess and utilise appropriate technology management methods in different contexts

 Introduction: Technology in the business context

-- Technology origins and evolution.
+- Technology in organisations and markets

 - What are technology management processes and how are they used?